Last Updated: May 7, 2014

 - Can LEAs volunteer to be included in the scientific sample of the FT?

-No. The scientific sample will be determined by the CDE and ETS.
+No. The scientific sample will be determined by the California Department of Education (CDE) and Educational Testing Services (ETS).

 - What are the minimum technology requirements for the FT?

 To promote ease of implementation, the online FT assessment system has been designed to operate within the technology infrastructures that currently exist in most schools.
 Accordingly, the system works on a variety of older hardware and operating system configurations, such as Windows XP and Mac OS X 10.4.4.
-More information about the minimum technology requirements can be found in the report “Smarter Balanced Technology Strategy Framework and System Requirements Specifications,” available on the Technology page of the Smarter Balanced Web site .
+More information about the minimum technology requirements can be found in the report “Smarter Balanced Technology Strategy Framework and Testing Device Requirements,” available on the Technology Page of the Smarter Balanced Web site .
 LEAs should consult these minimum technology specifications prior to any technology purchases.

-Using data from CALPADS, the CDE will upload student demographic and program-level data to the FT registration system (i.e., Test Information Distribution Engine) on behalf of LEAs.
+Using data from the California Longitudinal Pupil Achievement Data System (CALPADS), the CDE will upload student demographic and program-level data to the FT registration system (i.e., Test Information Distribution Engine) on behalf of LEAs.

-- Will LEAs be required to provide any student information as part of the registration process? (added 18-Nov-2013)
+- Are LEAs be required to provide any student information as part of the registration process? (updated 07-May-2014)

 The FT will be conducted across Smarter Balanced member states between March 18 and June 6, 2014.
-As during the spring 2013 Pilot Test, schools may be asked to assess students within a shorter window within this date range.
-Additional information regarding the FT window will be provided as it becomes available.
+As during the spring 2013 Pilot Test, schools will assess students within a shorter window within this date range.
+Each school has been assigned a six-week window in which to administer the FT.

 The 2014 FT will engage students in online assessments in mathematics and ELA aligned with the Common Core State Standards.
 Most students will take a FT that contains both mathematics and ELA items, but a small percentage of students will be assessed in only one content area.